kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Virtual or Physical Machines

 This tutorial requires four (4) virtual or physical ARM64 machines running Debian 12 (bookworm).
-The follow table list the four machines and thier CPU, memory, and storage requirements.
+The follow table list the four machines and their CPU, memory, and storage requirements.

 | Name    | Description            | CPU | RAM   | Storage |
 |---------|------------------------|-----|-------|---------|